carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 forbidden in `A + B`, whether or not `B` defines the name `x`.
 This makes `+` associative and commutative, and so it is well defined on sets of interfaces, or other type-types, independent of order.

+Note that we do _not_ consider two type-types using the same name to mean the same thing to be a conflict.
+For example, the adding a type-type to itself gives itself, `MyTypeType + MyTypeType == MyTypeType`.
+Also, given two [interface extensions](#interface-extension) of a common base interface, the sum should not conflict on any names in the common base.

 **Open syntax question:** Instead of using `+` as the combining operator, we could use `&`.
 I'm using `+` in this proposal since it is consistent with Rust.